-We first document that individuals have substantial gaps in their experience with neighborhoods near their homes.
-The median participant in our sample commutes 7.8 km to search for work or to work; however, the median participant has never been to one in two of the neighborhoods within 75 minutes away where they live.
-They can remember a landmark for one in three such neighborhoods.
+We first document that individuals in our setting have substantial gaps in their exposure to neighborhoods near their homes.
+In our sample of casual workers living in poor neighborhoods, the median participant commutes 7.8 km to work or to search for work; however, the median participant has never been to one in two of the neighborhoods within 75 minutes of where they live.
+They can recall a landmark for one in three such neighborhoods.
 This is not due to a lack of awareness; the median participant has heard of 94% of the neighborhoods in this radius.